ragmel/cocoma/doc/source/COCOMA/02_how_to_use_it.rst

       Display installed version information of COCOMA

+.. cmdoption:: -b, --bfz

+      Update the path of to the backfuzz emulator (stored in database)

 .. cmdoption:: -l, --list <emulation name>

       Display list of all emulations that are scheduled or already finished.
 If emulation name is provided then it lists information for that specific emulation